Worst east Ukraine shelling for month; ceasefire looks in doubt

 Although Russia blames the crisis on Kiev and the West, NATO has said it has overwhelming evidence that Russia has aided the rebels militarily in the conflict.

-On Saturday, investigative journalists published a report on the downing of a Malaysian airplane over rebel territory in July in which 298 people died.
+On Saturday, investigative journalists published a report on the downing of a Malaysian aeroplane over rebel territory in July in which 298 people died.

 The Bellingcat report said there was "strong evidence indicating that the Russian military provided separatists in eastern Ukraine with the Buk missile" believed to have brought down the plane.